lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 1. A freelancer is chosen for a job
 2. Freelancer completes the work.
-3. Invoice for the hours worked is paid by employer.
+3. Invoice for the hours worked is created by the employer.
+4. The employer pays the freelancer, as well as the gas prices and maintenance fees.
-4. Review of each user is completed by the other user, paid to be stored on the blockchain by employer.
+5. Review of each user is completed by the other user.
+6. The review is stored on the blockchain.

 ##### Scenario 6: Two Users Trading Work:

-1. Employer posts a job, says in the posting that they are available for trading work.
+1. Employer posts a job, and indicates that they are available for trading work.
-2. This employer contacts another employer who is available for trading OR is contacted by another trade-friendly employer.
+2. This employer contacts another employer who is available for trading or is contacted by another trade employer looking to trade work.
-3. The two employers come to an agreement of how much work each should complete.
+3. The two employers come to an agreement of how much work each should be completed by each party.
 4. Employers agree that work is completed to a satisfactory amount.
-Contract is completed.
+5. The contract is completed.

-##### Scenario 7: Review Containing Bad Language:
+##### Scenario 7: Review Containing Bad Language (If full reviews are implemented):

-1. A job is completed and payment is processed.
+1. A job is completed and the payment is processed.
-2. Both parties involved review the other, one user uses bad language in their review  and the review is placed on the blockchain.
+2. Both parties involved review each other, one user uses profanities in their review and the review is placed on the blockchain.
 3. Another user views the employer from the previous transaction and views the reviews for this employer.
-4. The review containing the bad language is censored for the new user.
+4. The review containing the profanities is censored.

 ### 2.4 Constraints

 ##### 2.4.1 Learning:

-We will need to spend some amount of time getting to grips developing on the Ethereum platform (Programming smart contracts with Solidity and interaction between the blockchain and web3js), as this is a unique style of programming.
+We will need to spend some amount of time getting to grips development on the Ethereum platform (Programming smart contracts with Solidity and interaction between the blockchain and web3.js), as this is an unfamiliar style of programming to us.

 ##### 2.4.2 Ethereum: